This Dairy-free Chicken Saag is one of the most popular Indian recipes. I made it a clean keto-approved recipe!

 - Be mindful of portion sizes.
 While chicken saag can be keto-friendly, consuming excessive amounts can still lead to an increased carb intake.

 What is saag made of?

-If you’ve dined at Indian restaurants or got Indian takeout, you likely would have seen the several dishes with the word ‘saag’ in the name.
+If you’ve dined at Indian restaurants or got Indian takeout, you likely would have seen several dishes with the word ‘saag’ in the name.

 You can also use frozen spinach, but if you do, allow it to defrost, then drain and dry it out before use.
-If you don’t do this important first step, you’ll find your chicken saag to be very ‘wet’.
+If you don’t do this important first step, you’ll find your saag chicken to be very ‘wet’.

 You’ll notice though, that this recipe calls for ghee.
 So you may be wondering if this recipe actually is dairy-free.

 Ghee is made from butter.
 More specifically, ghee is a type of clarified butter that originated in ancient India.

 Ghee is typically prepared by simmering butter, skimming any impurities from the surface, and then pouring out and setting aside the clear liquid fat.
 The final step is discarding the solid residue that had settled to the bottom.
 This process means that all the milk solids are completely removed during production.